schuttejoe/RenderEqHugoSource/content/post/DisneyBsdf.md

 }
 ~~~~

 You'll notice that in SeparableSmithGGXG1 I use a lot of trig functions (ex: Sin2Phi, TanTheta).
-I'm using the unoptimized implementation described in Understanding the Masking-Shadowing function.
+I'm using the unoptimized implementation described in [Understanding the Masking-Shadowing Function in Microfacet-Based BRDFs](http://jcgt.org/published/0003/02/03/).
 There exists an optimized form of this in the Disney BRDF explorer but that goes to infinity under some circumstances so I'm not convinced it's correct.
 If you know of a more optimal form of this please let me know.

 ---
 Specular BSDF